Chubtoad5/images-pull-push/README.md

 - Recommened when needing to leverage a local OCI container registry instead of a public registry when no proxy/pull passthrough is enabled
 - Optionally saves tar.gz that contains an image manifest txt and a tarball of all pulled images
 - Automatically preserves original tagging and dynamicaly updates the tags when pushing to the registry
+- Specify to keep the images loaded in the docker daemon or remove them (useful for Kubernetes environments)
 - Great for airgapped environment preparation
 - Easily integrate with existing automation